Did anyone win the $380M Powerball jackpot?

-WASHINGTON — The Powerball jackpot is heating up once more as $380 million are on the line for Monday's drawing.
+WASHINGTON — There were no grand prize winners for Monday's Powerball drawing, raising the jackpot to $400 million for Wednesday's drawing.

+While there weren't any players who matched all the numbers, one person in Tennessee matched all five white balls and became a millionaire.

 The lottery game hasn't seen a jackpot winner since April 19, when a winning ticket for $252 million was sold in Ohio.
-Players must match all five white balls and the Powerball to win the grand prize total or choose the cash option, which is an estimated $196.8 million for Monday night's drawing.
+Players must match all five white balls and the Powerball to win the grand prize total or choose the cash option, which is an estimated $207.1 million for Wednesday's drawing.

 What were the winning Powerball numbers for June 19, 2023?